zac-perry/Quicksort-Median-of-Medians/README.md

 - [x] Implementation with median-of-medians
 - [ ] Update README with details, how to run, etc.
 - [ ] Finish up comments (provided sources used, etc.)
-- [ ] Test on the hydra/tesla machines
+- [ ] Test on the hydra/tesla machines (before submission)
 - [ ] Writeup (include graphs, method, etc)
-- [ ] Probably best to merge the qucksort fie with main for simplicity
+- [x] Probably best to merge the qucksort file with main for simplicity
 - [ ] Potentially change the manual median selection for the subarray?
 - [x] consider adding benchmark tests?
 - [x] finish benchmark setup